-The EB-1 visa is the most distinguished and highly sought-after green cards in the employment-based category.
-It offers benefits that some of the other preference levels do not.
+The EB-1 visa is the most distinguished and highly sought-after green card in the employment-based category.
+It offers benefits that other preference levels do not.
 However, to obtain this prestigious immigrant visa, you must fall into one of the following categories:

 Because this article is for the EB-1 for managers on H-1B visa status, we’ll focus on the third category: the EB-1C.

-• The petitioner must be a U.S. employer who has been conducting business at a foreign entity in a foreign country for at least one consecutive year.
+- The petitioner must be a U.S. employer that has been conducting business at a foreign entity in a foreign country for at least one consecutive year.

 Here are the requirements to demonstrate that you are a manager or executive: